Anatta – “Not Self” Rather Than “No Self”

 Written in June 2017, edited in September 2017.

-If you enjoyed these transcripts, then you might like my book:
+If you enjoyed this essay, then you might like my book:

 Living the Paradox of Enlightenment.